 Our community consists of our students, faculty and families.
 We foster an atmosphere in which all feel they have a voice and an integral part in the St. Margaret’s family.
-We work hard to enhance communication with parents and students through regular face-to-face, web- and email-based correspondence.
-We communicate each child’s progress through the use of standards-based report cards.
+We work hard to enhance communication with parents and students through regular face-to-face, web and email-based correspondence.
+We communicate each child’s progress through the use of a custom-designed ‘live’ progress report showing achievement toward or above benchmark over time.
 We host grade-level meetings, parent workshops, and send weekly grade-level newsletters that center on social, emotional and academic well-being.

 Jennifer Blount ’87